-The deadline to complete Self-Assessment return to HMRC is on 31 January.
+The deadline to complete the Self-Assessment return to HMRC is on 31 January.
 But what can you do if you can’t afford to pay your tax bill?

-£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.
+£10 sign up bonus: Earn easy cash by watching videos, playing games, and entering surveys.

 Get a £10 sign up bonus when you join today.